laravel/docs/http-client.md

 #### Multi-Part Requests

-If you would like to send files as multi-part requests, you may use the `attach` method before making your request.
+If you would like to send files as multi-part requests, you should call the `attach` method before making your request.
 This method accepts the name of the file and its contents.
 Optionally, you may provide a third argument which will be considered the file's filename:

     $response = Http::attach(
         'attachment', file_get_contents('photo.jpg'), 'photo.jpg'